jimmyliu1326/SamnTrek/README.md

 <!--An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file. -->

 This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) community, reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).

+> **SamnTrek manuscript is currently in progress.** It will be updated here when available.

 > **The nf-core framework for community-curated bioinformatics pipelines.**
 >